rickardnorlander/svt-text/README.md

 * Requests

 ## Installation
-Put svt-text in your path
+Make a symlink from your path to svt_text.py

 ## Example Usage
 svt-text 100